 In the linear model, the sender sends the message through some channel such as email, a distributed video, or an old-school printed memo, for example.
 Noise can affect the successful delivery of the message.
 Noise could include actual noise such as that in a factory, emotional noise such as political biases, or even a lengthy message that spans multiple pages resulting in TLDR among the receivers.

-The transactional model is two-way, interactive communication.
+The transactional model is two-way and interactive.
 In the transactional model, both parties are both sender and receiver.
 It happens in real-time and, generally, they must both be present, even if it’s via technology such as Skype.

 Examples of the transactional model include a face-to-face meeting, a telephone call, a Skype call, a chat session, interactive training, or a meeting in which all attendees participate by sharing ideas and comments.

 As with the linear model, noise can affect the communication.
 Noise can include all of the previous examples.
 It might even be affected by one person feeling hungry or having gotten into an argument with a family member.

 Is one model better than the other?
 No, not at all.
 It’s a matter of choosing the best model under the circumstances and for the type of message.
 You must also realize that communication can move back and forth between the models.
-For example, a training session might start with a lecture (the linear model) followed by a question and answer session (the transactional model), then go back to a lecture (linear) and then a group discussion (transactional).
+For example, a training session might start with a lecture (the linear model), followed by a question and answer session (the transactional model).
+It might then go back to a lecture (linear), and finish with a group discussion (transactional).